dbt-labs/docs.getdbt.com/website/docs/docs/core/connect-data-platform/teradata-setup.md

 <VersionBlock firstVersion="1.8">

-dbt-teradata 1.8.0 and above versions support unit tests, allowing validation of SQL modeling logic on a small set of static inputs before production.
-This enhancement facilitates test-driven development, improving developer efficiency and code reliability.
-More information on dbt unit tests feature can be found [here](/docs/build/unit-tests).
+dbt-teradata 1.8.0 and later versions support unit tests, enabling you to validate SQL models and logic with a small set of static inputs before going to production.
+This feature enhances test-driven development and boosts developer efficiency and code reliability.
+Learn more about dbt unit tests [here](/docs/build/unit-tests).

 </VersionBlock>